-Smoking tobacco is one of the most common teratogens especially found in lower and upper socioeconomic families.
-Because nicotine travels through the placenta to the fetus.
+Smoking tobacco is one of the most common teratogens especially found to lower and upper socioeconomic families.
+Because, nicotine travels through the placenta to the fetus.
 When the mother smokes, the developing fetus experiences a reduction in blood oxygen levels.
-Smoking by the pregnant women may lead to premature delivery, low birth weight of the baby, that can be produce weakened immune system, poor respiration, neurological impairment and Sudden Infant Death Syndrome (SIDS) also in the newborn baby (Bornstein, 2005).
+Smoking by the pregnant women may lead to premature delivery, low birth weight of the baby, that can be produce weakened immune system, poor respiration, neurological impairment and Sudden Infant Death Syndrome (SIDS) (Bornstein, 2005).

 SIDS is defined as the sudden and unexplained death of a child who is less than one year of age.
-Other symptoms resulting in prenatal exposure to smoking may include inattentiveness, muscle tension, and colic (a form of pain which starts and stops abruptly and occurs due to muscular contractions in the body).
+Other symptoms resulting in prenatal exposure to smoke may include inattentiveness, muscle tension, and colic (a form of pain which starts and stops abruptly, and occurs due to muscular contractions in the body).
 The risk is increased if the mother smokes more.

-2.5.
 Other Teratogens

-There are some other teratogens also that significantly affect prenatal development.
-These teratogens are radiation, pollution, and infectious disease.
-Radiation may increase the risk of childhood cancer, as well as emotional and behavioral disorders in children; because of this, it is recommended that pregnant women avoid x-rays unless absolutely necessary.
-Pollution, such as exposure to mercury or PCBs, can cause physical deformities, abnormal speech, and difficulty with motor coordination.
-If pregnant women suffering from any infectious diseases such as viruses or parasites can also cause brain damage to the fetus or even death.
+Other teratogens that may adversely affect the growing fetus may include: radiation, pollution, and infectious disease.
+Radiation may increase the risk of childhood cancer, as well as emotional and behavioral disorders in children; because of this, it is recommended that pregnant women avoid x-rays unless necessary.
+Pollution, such as exposure to mercury, or PCBs, can cause physical deformities, abnormal speech, and difficulty with motor coordination.
+If pregnant women's suffering from any infectious diseases such as viruses or parasites can also cause brain damage to the fetus or even death.

-3. Maternal Stress and Depression
+Maternal Stress and Depression

-The prenatal stress felt by pregnant mothers can have negative effects on both the mother and the child and can harm both mother and child.
+The prenatal stress felts by pregnant mothers can have negative effects on both the mother and the child and can harm both mother and child.
 Stress may enhance the physiological changes in pregnant women that could harm the developing fetus.
 Such women are more likely to engage in behaviors that could negatively affect the fetus, such as they may start smoking to reduce stress, drug use for abortion, and start taking alcohol.
 There are several factors responsible for the occurrence of maternal stress and leads to depression in pregnant women.
 Some of them are unplanned pregnancy, difficulty becoming pregnant, history of abuse, and economic or family problems.